ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 This will also power the Nano ESP32.
 You can connect the Vin on the ESP32 Nano with a 5V USB power supply although the minimum voltage is noted as 6V. the 1N5817 diode even lowers the voltage with 0.5V to 4.5V.

 BUT KEEP IN MIND.
 This 5V connection is fed to the LED-strip directly.
-If a higher voltage power supply us connected the LEDs will be destroyed but Nano will turn on happily.
+If a higher voltage power supply connected the LEDs will be destroyed but Nano will turn on happily.

 If the Nano ESP32 is connected via the USB-C port then the yellow connection must be shortcut.
 The LEDs will be powered by this power source.
 This is fine with 20 LEDs but probably not for longer strips.

 ![5VConnections](https://github.com/ednieuw/Arduino-ESP32-Nano-Wordclock/assets/12166816/39ea30fc-2850-4c1c-9fdb-4b4bec752f9a)

-After connections are made the PCB and hardware looks like this
+After connections are made the PCB and hardware looks like this:

 ![image](https://github.com/ednieuw/Arduino-ESP32-Nano-Wordclock/assets/12166816/86c688e0-8006-4042-880a-40064a4d8949)